 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the P900) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P1000.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.
+Both the 1DX Mark II and the P900 have been discontinued, but can regularly be found used on eBay.
+The P900 was replaced by the Nikon P950, while the 1DX Mark II was followed by the Canon 1DX Mark III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon P900 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Nikon P900 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.